 - Public Procurement of Innovative Solutions Actions (PPI) Projects that improve the ability of a buyers’ group to have earlier deployment of innovative solutions.

 Every Horizon Europe programme and sub-programme has a biannual work programme (WP) with a variety of objectives, topics, calls, and budgets.
-As such, each call provided in a WP will contain all the necessary information you need to be prepared for it.
-The call will be described in detail with the specific challenge, scope, expected impact, and the required type of action.
+As such, each call provided in a WP contains all the necessary information you need to be prepared for it.
+The call is described in detail with the specific challenge, scope, expected impact, and the required type of action.

 At present, each of the Horizon Europe programmes has a WP developed for 2021-2022.
 All WPs are already officially published and can be found on the Funding & Tenders portal.
 On the Portal, you’ll also be able to find other documents for the application package, including general requirements and guidances, legislations, templates, budget patterns specific for this or that programme.

 What’s the ideal time to start developing a Horizon Europe proposal?